curl/curl/docs/CLIENT-READERS.md

 Even if the length of the "raw" data is known, the length that is send may not.
 Example: with option `--crlf` the uploaded content undergoes line-end conversion.
 The line converting reader does not know in advance how many newlines it may encounter.
 Therefore it must return `-1` for any positive raw content length.

 In HTTP, once the correct client readers are installed, the protocol asks the readers for the total length.
 If that is known, it can set `Content-Length:` accordingly.
-If not, it may choose to add a HTTP "chunked" reader.
+If not, it may choose to add an HTTP "chunked" reader.

 In addition, there is `Curl_creader_client_length(data)` which gives the total length as reported by the reader in phase `CURL_CR_CLIENT` without asking other readers that may transform the raw data.
 This is useful in estimating the size of an upload.
 The HTTP protocol uses this to determine if `Expect: 100-continue` shall be done.